About the Alumni Office

 - Put a student in touch with industry contacts, when appropriate

-- Provide students with advice on the role and workplace expectations
+- Provide students with advice on a role and workplace expectations

 - Give students a better idea about how to plan their career